benhurley/pretty-tickets/README.md

 ## Elevate Your Electronic Tickets

-Transform your recent purchase into a beautiful ticket replica made for gifting and sharing
+Transform your recent purchase into a beautiful ticket replica made for gifting.

 ![Homepage](./public/screenshot.png)